How to spot phishing emails & other nonprofit cybersecurity threats

-Since we’re in the midst of National Cybersecurity Awareness Month, it’s a good time to talk about nonprofit and association cybersecurity threats.
-With all the personal data entrusted to your organization’s care, you can’t take security for granted.
+Since we’re amidst National Cybersecurity Awareness Month, it’s a good time to discuss nonprofit and association cybersecurity threats.
+You can’t take security for granted with all the personal data entrusted to your organization’s care.
 But it’s awfully easy to make a mistake when rushing through your inbox.

 Phishing is the leading cause of security breaches.
 Since 46 percent of U.S. workers have fallen for a phishing attack, these tips for spotting cybersecurity threats will help keep your organization out of trouble—and out of the news.